Home Privacy Policy Feedback Link to us Site Map

-The syntax for the StrConv function is:
+The syntax for the STRCONV function in Microsoft Excel is:

-StrConv ( text, conversion, LCID )
+StrConv ( text, conversion, [LCID] )

-text is the string that you wish to convert.
+The string that you wish to convert.

-conversion is the type of conversion to perform.
+The type of conversion to perform.
 The following is a list of valid parameters for conversion.

 Parameter Value Description